russmckendrick/records/content/albums/the-punishment-of-luxury-10776229/index.md

 ---
 title: "Orchestral Manoeuvres In The Dark - The Punishment Of Luxury"
-album_artist: "Orchestral Manoeuvres In The Dark"
+artist: "Orchestral Manoeuvres In The Dark"
-album_title: "The Punishment Of Luxury"
+album_name: "The Punishment Of Luxury"
 date: 2017-09-01
 release_id: "10776229"
 slug: "the-punishment-of-luxury-10776229"
+hideSummary: true
 cover:
     image: "the-punishment-of-luxury-10776229.jpg"
+    alt: "The Punishment Of Luxury by Orchestral Manoeuvres In The Dark"
+    caption: "The Punishment Of Luxury by Orchestral Manoeuvres In The Dark"
-tags: ["Electronic", "Pop"]
+genres: ["Electronic", "Pop"]
-hideSummary: true
+styles: ["Synth-pop"]
 ---

 ## Tracklisting